MollySophia/rwkv-qualcomm/README.md

 ## Features
 - Inference RWKV using QNN SDK, with Qualcomm CPU, GPU or HTP (Hexagon Tensor Processor) as the backend.
 - Support for whole-model float16 inference (since Qualcomm HTP cannot do float32 math).
+- Support for activation INT16 and weights INT8 quantized inference (with some key operations running with float16).

 ## Prerequisites
 - Download and install the QNN SDK from the [Qualcomm Developer Network](https://developer.qualcomm.com/software/qualcomm-ai-engine-direct-sdk).
 - Setup the QNN SDK environment by following the instructions in Qualcomm's [documents](https://docs.qualcomm.com/bundle/publicresource/topics/80-63442-50/introduction.html).
 - Setup the $QNN_SDK_ROOT environment variable to point to the QNN SDK installation directory.
 It should by default be installed at /opt/qcom/aistack/qnn/{version}.
 - This project has been verified with:
-    - QNN SDK 2.20.0
+    - QNN SDK 2.22.6
-    - python==3.8 (as is recommended by QNN SDK documentation)
+    - python==3.10 (as is recommended by QNN SDK documentation)
-    - onnx==1.11.0
+    - onnx==1.16.1
-    - torch==2.2.0 (although QNN SDK is verified to work with torch==1.13.0, it's okay to use latest version of torch since we are only using torch for model conversion and onnx exporting)
+    - torch==2.3.1 (although QNN SDK is verified to work with torch==1.13.0, it's okay to use latest version of torch since we are only using torch for model conversion and onnx exporting)
     - Hardware: Qualcomm Snapdragon SM8650 with HTP v75 (Xiaomi Mi 14)

 ## Usage
-- Convert the rwkv5 model using `rwkv_model.py`
-- Convert the tokenizer using `convert_tokenizer.py`
-- Build the demo code:
+### Converting a FP16 model
+- `convert_model.py`: Modify the model path, split chunks and other parameters in the script, then run it to convert the model to QNN SDK format.
+- Keep these parameters: ```
+USE_SNPE_DLC = False
+USE_QNN_QUANT = False
 ```

-$ make -C chatrwkv-qualcomm
+### Converting an A16W8 model
+- `make_calibration_samples.py`: Modify the model path.
+This script will generate calibration samples for the model.
+Note: Keep the value of split chunks the same as in the `convert_model.py` script.
+- `convert_model.py`: Modify the model path, split chunks and other parameters in the script, then run it to convert the model to QNN SDK format.
+- Keep these parameters: ```
+USE_SNPE_DLC = False
+USE_QNN_QUANT = True
+ACT_BITWIDTH = 16
+WEIGHTS_BITWIDTH = 8
 ```

 ## Tested models